aseba-community/dashel/readme.md

 If this does not work, then read the aforementioned web page.

-Optionally, on Linux, to enumerate serial ports properly, you can install libudev (http://www.kernel.org/pub/linux/utils/kernel/hotplug/libudev/).
+On Linux, to enumerate serial ports properly, install libudev (http://www.kernel.org/pub/linux/utils/kernel/hotplug/libudev/).

 ### Contribute

-Feel free to report bugs, fork Dashel and submit pull requests through github.
+Feel free to report bugs, fork Dashel and submit pull requests through [github](https://github.com/aseba-community/dashel).
 If you want to reach us, you can join the [development mailing list](https://mail.gna.org/listinfo/dashel-dev/).